raipc/atsd-jdbc/README.md

 | readTimeout | number | 0 | Read timeout, in seconds. |
 | strategy | `file`, `memory`, `stream` | `stream` | Resultset processing strategy. |

-Properties can be included as part of the JDBC url using a semi-colon as a separator.
+Properties can be included as part of the JDBC url using a semicolon as a separator.
 For example: `jdbc:axibase:atsd:https://10.102.0.6:8443/api/sql;trustServerCertificate=true;strategy=file`.

 ## Resultset Processing Strategy